61tiger/cozy-bear-emulation/README.md

 SVR's documented targeting pattern includes think tanks, diplomatic entities, and policy organizations of exactly this type.

-**No commercial post-ex frameworks used.** Crystal Palace, Cobalt Strike plugins, and commercial tooling are explicitly excluded.
-Every component is built from open source research with full primary source attribution.
+**Every component is built from open source research with full primary source attribution.**

 ---